Radeon Pro: Radeon Pro WX series

 Radeon Pro WX series are graphics cards designed specifically for professional applications used in engineering, design, content creation, and science.
 The first Radeon Pro cards with the WX prefix to be announced were the WX 7100, the WX 5100 and the WX 4100 in July 2016.
 These Polaris based cards are once again aimed at the traditional professional market and are set to replace the FirePro Wx100 series and FirePro Wx300 series.
-These cards, along with the Pro SSG, will use the new, non-toxic and energy efficient YInMn Blue, discovered by Mas Subramanian.
-This unique aesthetic for the Radeon Pro line will distinguish the professional products from the consumer Radeon series.
+These cards, along with the Pro SSG, used the new, non-toxic and energy efficient YInMn Blue, discovered by Mas Subramanian.
+This unique aesthetic for the Radeon Pro line distinguished the professional products from the consumer Radeon series.

-The smallest card, the half-height WX 4100, is marketed for use in small form factor workstations.
+The smallest card, the half-height WX 4100, was marketed for use in small form factor workstations.
 Designed for real-time content engines and CAD and CAM manufacturing, the WX 5100 fits in between the WX 4100 and the WX 7100 in terms of performance, with the latter once again marketed with emphasis on the application of VR and other media creation, while claiming to be "The Most Affordable Workstation Solution".

 In June 2017, AMD announced the addition of the lower power WX 2100 and WX 3100 cards to the Radeon Pro WX series.
 Both cards are based on the Polaris GPU and are rated at 1.25 TFLOPS.
 The WX 2100 has 2 GB of GDDR5 SDRAM, while the WX 3100 has 4 GB of GDDR5 memory.

 In September 2017, AMD launched the WX 9100 based on the Vega architecture.
 The card features 16 GB of ECC HBM2 memory and is rated at 12.29 TFLOPS.
 As the new flagship of the WX line, it greatly exceeds the performance of the older WX 7100 which is rated at 5.73 TFLOPS.
 The WX 9100 has ISV (Independent Software Vendor) certified drivers for professional applications including Siemens NX, PTC Creo, Dassault Systèmes CATIA and 3DExperience Platform, Dassault Systèmes SOLIDWORKS, and Autodesk® Revit®.
 The WX 9100 is particularly well-suited for mission critical workloads and complex scientific modeling because the ECC memory helps correct "single or double bit error as a result of naturally occurring background radiation."